vaadin/flow-components/README.md

 This is a maven multi-module project including all vaadin flow components.

-`master` branch is the latest version of all the components that will be released in the [Vaadin platform](https://github.com/vaadin/platform).
+`main` branch is the latest version of all the components that will be released in the [Vaadin platform](https://github.com/vaadin/platform).

 ## Quick start